steqeq/0000/README.md

 •	RHEL v7.7 (Using devtoolset-7 runtime support)

-For details about deploying the ROCm v3.0.x on these operating systems, see the Deploying ROCm section later in the document.
+For details about deploying the ROCm v3.1.0.

+x on these operating systems, see the Deploying ROCm section later in the document.

 ### Important ROCm Links